aheadlead/libcjstat/README.md

 # What's more?

+This project originates from my intern work, with my rewriting in C for a month, at the end of my sophomore year.

-I know the importance of codes quailty, and did write code with heart and soul.
+I know the importance of codes quailty, and did write codes with heart and soul.
-But this is the FIRST open source project since I wrote codes.
+Because it is the FIRST open source project since I wrote codes.
 It is inevitable that making mistakes when coding.
-If you have any problem, please send mail to me.
+If you have any problem or question, please send mails or issue to me so that let me know.

 Thank you very much.